MSA vs SOW is the difference between the master agreement that sets relationship rules and the work document for a specific project.

 The sequencing matters.
 Negotiate the MSA before the first project, not during it.
 If you try to negotiate foundational terms while a project is already underway, you’re negotiating under pressure.

 The vendor knows you’re committed.
-Your leverage is weaker.
+Your use is weaker.
 The terms you accept at that point tend to be the terms you live with for years.

 Front-load the legal work.
 The first SOW might feel delayed by a few weeks, but every SOW after it moves faster because the foundation is already set.